RafaelGSS/node/doc/api/util.md

 added: REPLACEME
 -->

-* Returns: {CallSite\[]} An array of CallSite objects.
+* Returns: {Object[]} An array of stacktrace objects
+  * `functionName` {string} Returns the name of the function associated with this stack frame.
+  * `scriptName` {string} Returns the name of the resource that contains the script for the function for this StackFrame.
+  * `lineNumber` {string} Returns the number, 1-based, of the line for the associate function call.
+  * `column` {number} Returns the 1-based column offset on the line for the associated function call.

-Returns an array of V8 CallSite objects containing the stacktrace of the caller function.
+Returns an array of stacktrace objects containing the stack of the caller function.

 ```js